pascalheidmann/pascalheidmann.github.io/content/posts/dependency-injection-from-scratch.md

 This can be a `WindowFactory`
 that creates a new `Window` in your UI with specific configurations or like in our example a new database connection.

-If you paid a little bit attention one goal of the `Singleton` pattern was the instantiation when it is first needed (`getInstance()`) which we lost in our previous example with our service container.
+If you paid a little bit of attention one goal of the `Singleton` pattern was the instantiation when it is first needed (`getInstance()`) which we lost in our previous example with our service container.
 But fear not: there is an easy fix by extending out